Health Communication

 - Understanding of conventional wisdom, concepts, language, and priorities for different cultures and settings.

-- Consideration of health literacy, internet access, media exposure, and cultural competency of target populations.
+- Consideration of health literacy, internet access, media exposure, and cultural competency of program audience.

-- Development of materials such as brochures, billboards, newspaper articles, television broadcasts, radio commercials, public service announcements, newsletters, pamphlets, videos, digital tools, case studies, group discussions, health fairs, field trips, and workbooks among others media outlets.
+- Development of materials such as social media posts, brochures, billboards, newspaper articles, television broadcasts, radio commercials, public service announcements, newsletters, videos, digital tools, case studies, group discussions, health fairs, field trips, and workbooks, among other media outlets.

 Using a variety of communication channels can allow health messages to shape mass media or interpersonal, small group, or community level campaigns.
 Health communication strategies aim to change people's knowledge, attitudes, and/or behaviors; for example: